waste-of-kindergarten/xpython37-v0.1/python/Doc/library/importlib.rst

    bytecode file.
-An empty string represents no optimization, so ``/foo/bar/baz.py`` with an *optimization* of ``''`` will result in a bytecode path of ``/foo/bar/__pycache__/baz.cpython-32.pyc``. ``None`` causes the interpreter's optimization level to be used.
-Any other value's string representation is used, so ``/foo/bar/baz.py`` with an *optimization* of ``2`` will lead to the bytecode path of ``/foo/bar/__pycache__/baz.cpython-32.opt-2.pyc``.
+An empty string represents no optimization, so ``/foo/bar/baz.py`` with an *optimization* of ``''`` will result in a bytecode path of ``/foo/bar/__pycache__/baz.cpython-32.pyc``. ``None`` causes the interpter's optimization level to be used.
+Any other value's string representation being used, so ``/foo/bar/baz.py`` with an *optimization* of ``2`` will lead to the bytecode path of ``/foo/bar/__pycache__/baz.cpython-32.opt-2.pyc``.
 The string representation of *optimization* can only be alphanumeric, else :exc:`ValueError` is raised.